MARLEY-MC/marley/README.md

 For convenience, a BibTeX citation for this thesis is given in the CITATION.bib file.

+If you use the default nuclear structure data files (strongly recommended) for published calculations, please also give proper attribution to the developers of the TALYS nuclear code (see data/structure/README.md for more information).

 ## Getting Started

 MARLEY may be built as an ordinary command-line executable, or it may be built